PhilHacks/Elevator-App-MySQL/README.md

 - `src/routes.js`: Defines the API endpoints that can be used to interact with the elevator system.

 - `main.js`: Initializes and starts the Express.js server, and sets up middleware.

-- `package.json`: Includes the list of project dependencies and may also contain scripts for running the application.

-- `.gitignore`: Lists the files and directories which are ignored by Git.
-Typically includes dependencies, logs, and sensitive configuration files.

 #